View Ilene Feldman's Obituary on detroitnews.com and share memories

 Ilene Feldman

-- - Ilene Feldman was born on December 14, 1934 in Detroit, Michigan to Samuel and Celia Kaufman.
+Southfield - Ilene Feldman was born on December 14, 1934, in Detroit, Michigan to Samuel and Celia Kaufman.
 At the age of 13, Ilene and her family moved to Newark, New Jersey.

 Ilene attended East Side High School in Newark, New Jersey.
 After school, Ilene would often work at her father's confectionary store.